Dutch Grading System

 Convert your grade

-Based on the table on the right, an institution abroad can determine the national equivalent of the Inholland grade.
+Based on the table, an institution abroad can determine the national equivalent of the Inholland grade.

 The cumulative frequency in the fourth column can be used to determine which category the person to whom the grade was awarded belongs to.
 This column is the most important in the conversion of grades received abroad.
 For instance, a foreign grade that falls into the foreign institute’s or country’s 32,4 – 72,8 cumulative category, is converted into a 7 at Inholland.